xaverric/sls-tools/app/command/export/readme.md

 Flag defining whether full export data should be uploaded to predefined bookkit page.

 ### -v, --visualize
-Flag defining whether all exported files should be visualized in bookkit.
+Flag defining whether all exported files should be visualized in bookkit or CSV.
+If not defined, bookkit is default.

+#### Supported types of visualization

+* ``csv`` - visualize result into the CSV document
+* ``bookkit`` - visualize result into the Bookkit page

 #### Supported types of visualizations
 * ``list`` - visualization type applicable for list outputs.
 In that case, table with predefined columns is generated within the bookkit page.
 * ``object`` - visualization type applicable for single object outputs.
 In that case, whole object will be displayed in the bookkit page.

+### --idFilter
+Array of IDs for executing only such command with given id.
+Multiple IDs can be provided.

 ## Configuration
 This configuration snippet below describes only the changes to the base configuration documented [here](../../../readme.md).